odriverobotics/ODrive/docs/reStructuredText/developer-guide.rst

  * Also, for each removed/moved/renamed API item use your IDE's search feature to search for occurrences of this name.
 Update the places you found (this will usually be documentation and test scripts).
  * If you added things to :code:`odrive-interface.yaml` make sure the new things have decent documentation in the YAML file.
 We don't expect 100% coverage but use good sense of what to document.
  * Make sure your PR doesn't contain spurious changes that unnecessarily add or remove whitespace.
 These add noise and make the reviewer's lifes harder.
- * If you changed any enums in :code:`odrive-interface.yaml`, make sure you update :ref:`enums.py <../tools/odrive/enums.py>` and :ref:`ODriveEnums.h <../Arduino/ODriveArduino/ODriveEnums.h>`.
+ * If you changed any enums in :code:`odrive-interface.yaml`, make sure you update `enums.py <https://github.com/odriverobotics/ODrive/blob/master/tools/odrive/enums.py>`_ and `ODriveEnums.h <https://github.com/odriverobotics/ODrive/blob/master/Arduino/ODriveArduino/ODriveEnums.h>`_.
    The file includes instructions on how to do this.
 Check the diff to verify that none of the existing enumerators changed their value.